Fab-ri-cate (from dictionary.com unabridged – based on the Random House Dictionary)

 I followed all those steps for the jacket front and again used a blanket stitch.

-Well, that’s one fun way to fabricate, much more to come.
+Well, that’s one fun way to fabricate.
 Have you ever tried appliqueing apparel?